Use and disclosure of personal information

 Your personal information will be used to administer RMIT employment resources and processes including:

-- Employment Self Service (ESS) – Personal information contained within ESS can be accessed by authorised ITS staff for the purpose of managing the system and for providing access to staff who may have mislaid passwords or similar purposes; and by authorised Human Resources staff for the purposes of managing payroll services and maintenance of staff records.
+- Workday and Employment Self Service (ESS) – Personal information contained within Workday and ESS can be accessed by authorised ITS staff for the purpose of managing the system and for providing access to staff who may have mislaid passwords or similar purposes; and by authorised Human Resources staff for the purposes of managing payroll services and maintenance of staff records.
 Access is limited to staff needing this information to adequately provide these services to staff.

 - Website – Staff contact information, personal profiles or photographs may be published on the RMIT website as part of local college, portfolio, school, business group or program information or promotion.
 This information will only be published for public access (i.e. not behind a staff log-in) with the knowledge of the individual staff concerned.